 - Precipitation looks to be on the wet side in the Upper Midwest, in the Appalachians, and into the Mid-Atlantic.

 - Expect below-normal rain in late spring in Southern California and Southwest.

 Elsewhere, expect fairly normal to above-normal precipitation throughout much of the country, including Texas-Oklahoma.

 Hopefully, by the time Easter arrives on April 9, we’ll have left wintery weather behind us!

 Springtime in Canada

+A warmer-than-normal spring temperatures for most of the country is good news for gardeners.
 No matter where you are, be sure to consult our Planting Calendar for suggested seed-starting and planting dates in your area—and keep an eye out for frost!

 → Looking to get started with gardening?
-Check out our new Learn to Garden hub, a collection of free step-by-step guides designed to teach you everything you need to know about gardening!
+Check out our Learn to Garden hub, a collection of free step-by-step guides designed to teach you everything you need to know about gardening!